Slap an ergonomic design and purpose on any regular tool, and it becomes easier and less straining to use.

 Ergonomics is developing things to be comfortable and efficient.
 Ergonomic describes a product designed to specific criteria.

-The best ergonomic crochet hooks are designed to be more comfortable.
+The best ergonomic crochet hooks are more comfortable.
+There are many reasons they’re worth it.

 Excellent for crocheters with –